Application virtualization can simplify virtual server management, so IT admins should educate themselves on the

 - Client-based virtualization: The endpoint device runs the virtualized application.
 With this method, all of the files necessary to run an application are encapsulated into a single executable file.
 Unlike server-based computing, the application must use the client’s resources, such as CPU and memory.

-Which application virtualization method is better: streaming or local
+Which application virtualization method is better: streaming or local mode?

 It depends on the needs of your company and users, because both methods have their strengths and weaknesses.